-There’s this Pizzaria in Toronto my family and I stumbled upon a few years ago after a theatre outing and we’ve been customers ever since: Bellisimo Pizza.
-We like Bellisimo partly because:
+Following a theatre outing, my family and I stumbled upon this Pizzeria in Toronto and we’ve been customers ever since.
+It’s called Bellissimo Pizza.
+We like Bellissimo partly because:

 - The pizzas have a distinctive taste.
 To us there’s a nostalgic element as the taste is reminiscent of pizzas you get in Montreal where we were born.

-- Bellisimo is a very casual place and the meals are moderately priced, below average.
+- Bellissimo is a very casual place and the meals are moderately priced, below average.

 - We always receive very good service, from our favourite waitress, the hard working Ylena.

-Two instances of receiving special care at Bellisimo comes to mind.
+Two instances of receiving special care at Bellissimo come to mind.

 Putting the customers’ needs before the business often converts one-time customers into long-term, repeated business.